Washington D.C. Accrued Sick and Safe Leave Act Updates Eligibility

 Under ASSLA, the specific relationships are acknowledged.
 Spouse, domestic partner, or someone with whom the employee has a committed relationship and has shared a mutual residence with for the preceding 12 months.
 Family also includes children, parents, parents-in-law, children’s spouses, siblings, and siblings spouses.
-Foster children and grandchildren are also acknowledged relationships.
+Foster children and grandchildren are also acknowledged as allowed relationships.
 Further, any children living with the employee and for whom the employee permanently assumes and discharges parental responsibility for is also counted.

 - Spouse or Domestic partner, including any person the employee has shared a mutual residence for the previous 12 months and is in a committed relationship with the employee.